-- Much of Clamp's X1999 is conflict led by Yumemi or dreamseers on opposite sides.
+- Much of X1999 is conflict led by Yumemi or dreamseers on opposite sides.

-Ass-chin Fei Wong Reed.
+- Tsubasa -RESERVoir CHRoNiCLE-: Both Yuuko and Fei Wong Reed are nigh-omniscient clairvoyants, and are often aware of each other's plans before the other side even plans them.
 And on top of that, Clow Reed, who'd been dead for hundreds of years prior, could see the future better than the aforementioned two and set it all up before he died.

-- The basis of Mirai Nikki, where the titular diaries allow knowledge of the future, and all diary holders are forced to fight to the death.
+- The basis of Future Diary, where the titular diaries allow knowledge of the future, and all diary holders are forced to fight to the death.